 The accreditation process involves a review of the education provider’s submission which demonstrates how the relevant program meets the Standards, a visit to the education provider to verify the information included in the submission, and a report detailing the findings of the review process.
 This report is considered by the ADC/DC(NZ) Accreditation Committee (the Accreditation Committee).

-The review is completed by a Site Evaluation Team (SET), comprised of dental practitioners with extensive clinical and/or academic experience and a community representative (for programs leading to general registration).
+The review is completed by an Accreditation Team, comprised of dental practitioners with extensive clinical and/or academic experience and a community representative (for programs leading to general registration).

 The ADC has also developed guidelines specific to the review of programs that enable graduates to apply for registration as a specialist dentist.
 Further details are available here.

-The Accreditation Committee considers the report completed by the SET.
+The Accreditation Committee considers the report completed by the Accreditation Team.
 You can read more about the Committee here.

 The ADC secretariat

 The ADC secretariat is responsible for coordinating the review of programs for accreditation.
-They provide advice to SET’s and education providers on the Standards, the process and assist the Accreditation Committee in its work.
+They provide advice to Accreditation Teams and education providers on the Standards, the process and assist the Accreditation Committee in its work.

-A member of the ADC secretariat is part of each SET.
-The ADC secretariat provide advice to SETs on the application and interpretation of the Standards and ensure the Standards are applied consistently across programs.
-They act as a contact point between the SET and the education provider.
+A member of the ADC secretariat is part of each Accreditation Team.
+The ADC secretariat provide advice to Accreditation Teams on the application and interpretation of the Standards and ensure the Standards are applied consistently across programs.
+They act as a contact point between the Accreditation Team and the education provider.

-The ADC secretariat helps the SET prepare the written report to ensure it addresses the Accreditation Standards, and is within the scope of the ADC’s accreditation function.
-The ADC Secretariat is also responsible for the Accreditation Committee’s consideration of SET reports.
+The ADC secretariat helps the Accreditation Team prepare the written report to ensure it addresses the Accreditation Standards, and is within the scope of the ADC’s accreditation function.
+The ADC Secretariat is also responsible for the Accreditation Committee’s consideration of Accreditation Team reports.